HSBC Direct Savings Account Review: Best for Growing Your Savings?

 The HSBC Direct Savings Account is a great choice for most people.
 It pays a great rate of interest and has no monthly fee to worry about.

-Its greatest downside is the daily and monthly deposit limits, but if you don’t expect to ever reach those limits, there’s little reason not to open an account with HSBC Direct.
+The daily and monthly deposit limits may be restrictive.
+But, if you don’t expect to ever reach those limits, there’s little reason not to open an account with HSBC Direct.